SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00016_Reinitializing-AD-Sync/index.rst

 ******************************************
 Finding Configuration.xml
 ******************************************
-Search for the Configuration.xml file in the system delivering the IIS service in one of the following directories:
+Search for the Configuration.xml file in the system that delivers the IIS service in one of the following directories:

   .. code-block:: console